 Alistair and Geraint had seen the action and came over to watch and Geraint helpfully netted it for me.
 It was an absolutely cracking fish and I was delighted to catch it on the Fritz Cat Booby.

 The wind eventually dropped and the trout started topping more freely and I switched to a Black Booby Hopper on the point with a Black Standard Thoraxed Buzzer on the dropper.
 It took two casts to get a take on the buzzer, but as is often the case, the trout chose the exact moment to take as I was pouring a coffee and I missed it.

 Geraint was now getting takes, some of which were on the Gold & Black Humungous I’d given him, so things were going well for everyone.

 I packed up soon afterwards leaving Geraint on the pontoon still fishing, I hope he caught after I’d left.

-The fishing was great from a quality, if not quanitity, point of view and I was very happy with the session and the performance of the new flies.
+The fishing was great from a quality, if not quantity, point of view and I was very happy with the session and the performance of the new flies.
 I’m looking forward to putting the entire collection on the site very soon.

-I’d like to end by saying that the whole experience at Foremark as greatly enhanced by the friendly and knowledgable presence of Alistair.
+I’d like to end by saying that the whole experience at Foremark as greatly enhanced by the friendly and knowledgeable presence of Alistair.
 He runs the place with his Dad and clearly has a real passion for the sport.
 I would urge anyone to visit Foremark for a friendly, helpful welcome in beautiful surroundings with some quality fishing.